Tarot scenario

 • Open individual card meanings only after the tone of the week, the pressure or distraction that may ask for care, and the priority that keeps the reader grounded is clear.

-Use this checklist before starting Weekly Tarot Spread, especially when the reader wants a weekly reset without turning the whole week into a fixed prediction.
+Use this checklist before starting Weekly Tarot Spread for Theme, Challenge, and Priority, especially when the reader wants a weekly reset without turning the whole week into a fixed prediction.
 Write the situation in one sentence, then name what is already observable about separating the week's theme, pressure point, and one priority that deserves attention.
 The point is not to make weekly tarot spread, week ahead tarot reading, weekly tarot layout, and planning reflection feel certain; the point is to give the card result a clean container.
-For Weekly Tarot Spread, check whether the question asks for a pattern, a choice, a boundary, a conversation, or a next step around separating the week's theme, pressure point, and one priority that deserves attention.
+For Weekly Tarot Spread for Theme, Challenge, and Priority, check whether the question asks for a pattern, a choice, a boundary, a conversation, or a next step around separating the week's theme, pressure point, and one priority that deserves attention.
 If the question tries to expose another person's hidden motive inside weekly tarot spread, week ahead tarot reading, weekly tarot layout, and planning reflection, rewrite it before using this weekly spread.
 If the reader wants a weekly reset without turning the whole week into a fixed prediction touches medical, legal, financial, safety, crisis, or employment certainty, pause the tarot reading and use qualified support.
-A useful Weekly Tarot Spread setup has one question, one spread or card position, one evidence check, one review point after the result, and one reason the question belongs to weekly tarot spread, week ahead tarot reading, weekly tarot layout, and planning reflection today.
+A useful Weekly Tarot Spread for Theme, Challenge, and Priority setup has one question, one spread or card position, one facts check, one review point after the result, and one reason the question belongs to weekly tarot spread, week ahead tarot reading, weekly tarot layout, and planning reflection today.

 • Ready signal: the question names separating the week's theme, pressure point, and one priority that deserves attention without demanding certainty.

-• Evidence check: list what you can observe about the reader wants a weekly reset without turning the whole week into a fixed prediction before the first card.
+• facts check: list what you can observe about the reader wants a weekly reset without turning the whole week into a fixed prediction before the first card.

 • Boundary check: keep weekly tarot spread, week ahead tarot reading, weekly tarot layout, and planning reflection inside entertainment and self-reflection, not professional advice.